aaronsms/HelloWorld/README.md

 <a name="motivation"></a>
 # Motivation

-The idea behind “HelloWorld<>!” came about when one of our members tried picking up Spanish online but struggled to do so due to the lack of interaction with people who use this language.
+The idea behind "HelloWorld!<>" came about when one of our members tried picking up Spanish online but struggled to do so due to the lack of interaction with people who use this language.

 Undoubtedly, language, being a vital tool of communication among people, can only be mastered through real life interactions with actual people.
 The lack of platforms providing such a solution thus inspired us to come up with this phone application that serves to match and connect individuals with similar language goals both online and offline.

 With this application, we hope to build a positive peer-to-peer learning environment where language learners can stay engaged and motivated in their learning journey, accelerating their learning progress.

 <a name="technologies"></a>
 # Technologies